jhyan/reddit_analysis/README.md

 _create_table_: three tables are created, namely main_subreddits, main_submissions and main_comments.
 The primary key is their ids.
 Notice that in table _main_comments_, the _subreddit_id_ and _submission_id_ will be serving as foreign keys to the other two tables.
 _drop_tables_: a separate file that drops all tables in the db (cleans the db).
 _get_reddit_data_: Scrape the reddit data and save to db.
 Implemented by three layered for loops and praw api.

-__slack scraping tool__:
-After running, there will be a bot running in the backend listening to the channel assigned.
-It has the ability to deal with both the real time interaction info and the history info.

-File details:
-_print_bot_id.py_: a snippet to print the slack bot id given the name of the bot.
-_slack_bot.py_: a while-true loop utilizing the rtm(real-time-messaging) api is able to read the real time conversation.
-The text history is fetched into chunks and parsed using regular expression.
-The message history is stored in _slack_history.txt_.

 __corpus correlation analysis__: